webdevelopers-eu/z-template/README.md

 - [x] Support for conditional attributes (e.g. check checkbox if value is true)
 - [x] Support for conditional inserting values into strings in both attributes and text contents

+## Audience

+It is meant for programmers dynamically building UIs on front end using AJAX and static HTML templates.
+You can keep your code clean while allowing designers to edit HTML templates without breaking your Javascript.
+Allows easy maintanance and updates of UIs.

 ## Example

 Original HTML.